tessel/project/README.md

 ## How can I get involved?

+### Quick start

+1. [Join the team slack](//tessel-slack.herokuapp.com) and express your interest in contributing in the #community channel.
+You will receive a warm welcome.
+2. Read the [Technical Overview](https://github.com/tessel/onboarding/blob/master/T2-TECHNICAL-OVERVIEW.md) to see if any particular area of the project strikes your fancy.
+3. Back on Slack, let us know if there's something in particular you'd like to work on – we're happy to help you get set up!
+A general post in #community should work.

+### The (slightly) longer version

 By contributing to Tessel, you'll be a valued member of a passionate, diverse team and one of the pioneers of the burgeoning connected devices space.
 Here are some ways in which you can get involved: